explodecomputer/pelotas_2015/unix_tutorial/README.md

 Term | Explanation
 ---- | -----------
-[Unix](http://en.wikipedia.org/wiki/Unix) | An operating system like Windows but better [Linux](http://www.ubuntu.com/) | An operating system based on Unix [Command line](http://en.wikipedia.org/wiki/Command-line_interface) | The means of interacting with a computer program where the user issues commands to the program in the form of successive lines of text
+[Unix](http://en.wikipedia.org/wiki/Unix) | An operating system like Windows but better.
+[Linux](http://www.ubuntu.com/) | An operating system based on Unix.
+[Command line](http://en.wikipedia.org/wiki/Command-line_interface) | The means of interacting with a computer program where the user issues commands to the program in the form of successive lines of text.
-[Local computer](http://en.wikipedia.org/wiki/Remote_computer) | The computer that you are using directly [Remote computer](http://en.wikipedia.org/wiki/Remote_computer) | The computer you are interfacing with through a network connection.
-Also known as "Remote Server" or the "Host"
+[Local computer](http://en.wikipedia.org/wiki/Remote_computer) | The computer that you are using directly.
+[Remote computer](http://en.wikipedia.org/wiki/Remote_computer) | The computer you are interfacing with through a network connection.
+Also known as "Remote Server" or the "Host".
-[SSH](http://en.wikipedia.org/wiki/Secure_Shell) | Secure shell - an encrypted method of connecting to a remote computer [Putty](http://www.putty.org/) | A programme that is used to connect from a local Windows computer to a remote Unix computer SFTP client | A programme that is used for transferring files to and from a local Windows computer and a remote computer [WinSCP](http://winscp.net/) | An example of an SFTP client [Public / private key pair](http://security.stackexchange.com/questions/25741/how-can-i-explain-the-concept-of-public-and-private-keys-without-technical-jargo) | A pair of files that are used to authenticate a user and can be used to connect to a server instead of having to type in a password
+[SSH](http://en.wikipedia.org/wiki/Secure_Shell) | Secure shell - a program for connecting to a remote computer that enrypts everything sent between computers.
+[Putty](http://www.putty.org/) | A program that is used to connect from a local Windows computer to a remote Unix computer.
+SFTP client | A program that is used for transferring files to and from a local Windows computer and a remote computer.
+[WinSCP](http://winscp.net/) | An example of an SFTP client.
+[Public / private key pair](http://security.stackexchange.com/questions/25741/how-can-i-explain-the-concept-of-public-and-private-keys-without-technical-jargo) | A pair of files that are used to authenticate a user and can be used to connect to a server instead of having to type in a password.
+One file is made public and is used to encrypt a message.
+Once enrypted, a message cannot be read without the private key file to decrypt the message.
-[Script](http://linuxcommand.org/lc3_writing_shell_scripts.php) | A list of commands that can be executed without user interaction
+[Script](http://linuxcommand.org/lc3_writing_shell_scripts.php) | A list of commands in a file that can be executed without user interaction.
-[Variable](http://en.wikipedia.org/wiki/Variable_%28computer_science%29) | A symbolic name for some specified value that can be used to substitute the value into commands throughout the script
+[Variable](http://en.wikipedia.org/wiki/Variable_%28computer_science%29) | A name and a memory location in the computer storing a value such as a number or sequence of characters.
+When a script with a variable is executed, the variable name is replaced with the value stored at the memory location.
+It is called a 'variable' because it is possible to make the script change the stored value as the script is executed.
+For example, a script that reads a file line by line could have a variable that stores the current line number being read.
-[File path](http://en.wikipedia.org/wiki/Path_%28computing%29) | The location of a file in the computer's directory structure
+[File path](http://en.wikipedia.org/wiki/Path_%28computing%29) | The location of a file on a computer.
+Files on computer are organized in a tree-like structure.
+The 'file path' provides the path from the root of the tree to the position of the file in the tree.

 ## Further reading